 The current picture

-However, the numbers in parentheses beside each team are its odds of making the Super Bowl.
-The given odds are according to The Action Network and sourced from the Westgate Superbook.
+At present, four teams remain eligible to become the next Super Bowl champions.
+They are listed below, along with their current odds of winning the Super Bowl.
+The odds are according to SportsLine and are sourced from the Westgate Superbook.

 - Kansas City Chiefs (9/2)